Strategies & best practices to keep your Azure environment Robust & Reliable

 8. Deploy Virtual Machine Scale Sets 🖥️

-Azure Virtual Machine Scale Sets allow you to create and manage a group of load-balanced VMs.
-The number of VM instances can automatically scale up or down in response to demand or a defined schedule.
-This ensures that your application can handle increased load while maintaining high availability.
+For VM-based workloads, you should rarely deploy a single VM.
+Virtual Machine Scale Sets (VMSS) allow you to create and manage a group of load-balanced VMs.
+The number of VM instances can automatically scale up or down based on demand (autoscale).
+When integrated with Availability Zones, VMSS automatically spreads your instances across zones, providing a highly resilient and scalable compute layer.

 10. Use Azure Backup Solutions 🛡️